Dynatrace/dynatrace-operator/doc/debug.md

 ### CSI-Driver-server

 - **Run CSI driver executables on the node** for file system operations.
-- **Use Delve debugger**: Include it in the image build, remove `-s` and `-w` flags, allocate more RAM, change container command to use `dlv`, and forward debugger port to localhost.
 - **Makefile commands**:
-  - `debug/prepare/csi-server`: Prepare for debugging.
+  - `make debug/build`: Build image with Delve included.
+  - `make debug/deploy`: Install image with necessary changes to deployments.
-  - `debug/tunnel/csi-driver`: Open tunnel for debugging.
+  - `make debug/tunnel`: Open tunnel from local machine to CSI driver pod.
-  - `debug/remove/csi-server`: Remove debugging patches.
-- **IntelliJ setup**: Configure “Go Remote” with `localhost` and port `40000`, and set “On disconnect” to “Leave it running”.
+- **IntelliJ setup**: Configure "Go Remote" with `localhost` and port `40000`, and set "On disconnect" to "Leave it running".
 - **VSCode:** Add a debug configuration to "Connect to Server" with `127.0.0.1` as the host and `40000` as the port, and set "remotePath" to `github.com/Dynatrace/dynatrace-operator`.

 ### CSI-driver-provisioner

 - **Same steps as CSI-Driver-server**:
-  - `make debug/prepare/csi-provisioner`
-  - `debug/tunnel/csi-driver`
-  - Same IntelliJ & VSCode debug configuration than previously.
+  - Same IntelliJ & VSCode debug configuration than previously, but **port changes to** `40001`.

 ### Operator main code

 - **Run operator locally** on your machine.
 - **Debugging steps**:
   - Scale down cluster operator: `kubectl -n dynatrace scale --replicas 0 deployment/dynatrace-operator`
   - Run locally with `POD_NAMESPACE=dynatrace RUN_LOCAL=true`.
   - **IntelliJ setup**: Create debug configuration, use `go build`, set directory to `./cmd`, program arguments to `operator`, and set env variables.
   - **VSCode:** Add a new debug configuration using 'Go: Launch package', set the program to `${workspaceFolder}/cmd/main.go`, environment variables to `POD_NAMESPACE=dynatrace RUN_LOCAL=true`, and arguments to `operator`.
   - **In the terminal**: `make debug/operator` to run the operator locally.
+- **After debugging**:
+  - Scale up cluster operator: `kubectl -n dynatrace scale --replicas 1 deployment/dynatrace-operator`.

 ### Webhook

 - **Run webhook locally** using Telepresence.
 - **Steps**:
-  - Remove `securityContext` in Helm values.
-  - Install operator in cluster.
-  - Install Telepresence daemon: `telepresence helm install`.
+  - Make sure Telepresence is installed
-  - Connect to cluster: `telepresence connect -n dynatrace`.
-  - Intercept webhook requests: `telepresence intercept dynatrace-webhook --port 8443 --env-file ./local/telepresence.env`.
+  - `make debug/build`
+  - `make debug/deploy`
+  - Install and setup : `make debug/telepresence/install`.
+  - All request sent to the service are tunneled to the local port 8443.
   - Start webhook locally in debug mode with env vars from `local/telepresence.env`.
   - **IntelliJ setup**: Install `EnvFile` extension, configure run/debug with `go build`, set directory to `./cmd`, and program arguments to `webhook-server --certs-dir=./local/certs/`.
   - **In VSCode**: Add debug configuration with env file set to `${workspaceFolder}/local/telepresence.env` and args set to `webhook-server --certs-dir=./local/certs/`
-  - Stop Telepresence with `telepresence quit`.
-  - Uninstall telepresence from cluster: `telepresence helm uninstall`
+  - **In terminal**: `make debug/webhook` to start debugging.
+  - When done:
+    - Remove tunnel: `make debug/telepresence/stop`
+    - Remove all deployed debugging changes: `make install`

 ### Init-Container

 - **Delve debugger injection** is not possible due to port-forwarding limitations.

 ## Longer version